Cook County’s Climate Resiliency Planning for Communities Program

 5

-CIS expects to deliver nearly twenty gray or green (for example, nature-based solutions such as green stormwater infrastructure, tree planting, green space) projects that will mitigate climate hazards like flooding, extreme heat, and air pollution, and improve water quality of surface runoff.
+Nature-based solutions (e.g., green stormwater infrastructure, tree planting, green space) will mitigate climate hazards like flooding, extreme heat, and air pollution, and improve water quality of surface runoff.

-On behalf of the county, CIS is using this Program as a foundational model to craft a comprehensive funding strategy and implementation framework for scaling a countywide climate resiliency program.
+CIS is leveraging this project as a model to develop a funding and strategy and implementation plan for developing climate resiliency programs in the County.

 Partners